Nausea is the feeling that you’re going to vomit.

 - stomach pain or bloating.

-Take your child to a hospital emergency department straight away or call an ambulance if your child has nausea plus any of the following symptoms:
+Take your child to a hospital emergency department straight away or call an ambulance on 000 if your child has nausea plus any of the following symptoms:

 - headache or a stiff neck

 - difficulty breathing or swelling around the face or mouth